 The plot of the residuals of the fit (the first panel of Figure.~\ref{model}) shows several unresolved features.
 We include the \texttt{simplcutx} model to account for a possible Comptonization component \citep{Steiner2017}.
-We fix the reflection fraction parameter of \texttt{simplcutx} to $1$ and leave the photon index ($\Gamma$), the coronal temperature ($kT_{\rm e}$), and the scattering fraction ($f_{\rm sc}$) as free parameters.
-The model \texttt{mpbo} \citep{Ingram2017MNRAS.464.2979I} is used to cross-calibrate data from different instruments.
+We fix the reflection fraction parameter of \texttt{simplcutx} to $1$ and leave the photon index ($\Gamma$), the coronal temperature ($kT_{\rm e}$), and the scattering fraction ($f_{\rm sc}$) as free parameters. $kT_{\rm e}$, when left free, remains unconstrained, so we set the value to 100~keV.
+The model \texttt{mbpo} \citep{Ingram2017MNRAS.464.2979I} is used to cross-calibrate data from different instruments.
 It multiplies the total model by a constant (Norm), and a broken power-law with the index $\Delta\Gamma_{1}$ for $E<E_{\rm br}$ and $\Delta\Gamma_{2}$ for $E>E_{\rm br}$, where $E_{\rm br}$ is the breaking energy.
 For the \textit{NuSTAR} spectra, we fix the power-law indices to zero.
 The normalization is set to unity for the FPMA spectrum, but kept free for the FPMB spectrum.
 For the \textit{NICER} data, we leave all \texttt{mbpo} parameters free.
 A prominent feature at low energy still exists.
 A partial covering component \texttt{pcfabs} is then included in the model, as motivated by \citep{Kushwaha2023MNRAS.524L..15K}.